 Namushasha Lodge: Our full report

-Nestled amongst the riverine vegetation along the banks of the Kwando River, Namushasha Lodge is close to the Bwabwata National Park.
-Overlooking a hippo pool, the lodge offers lovely views and good bird watching opportunities – the area boasts over 300 bird species.
+Namushasha Lodge is nestled amongst riverine vegetation on the banks of the Kwando River, in Namibia’s Zambezi ......
+Region – formerly known as the Caprivi Strip.
+On the opposite side of the river to the Bwabwata National Park, the lodge overlooks a hippo pool, offering lovely views and good birdwatching opportunities – the area boasts over 300 bird species.

-Within the lush grounds is a small swimming pool where you can relax during the heat of the day on the deck chairs.
+Within the lush grounds is a small swimming pool where you can relax on deckchairs during the heat of the day.

-Activities at Namushasha focus on game drives into the Bwabwata National Park where you can see herds of elephant and buffalo as well as plains game, the occasional predators and rarer water loving antelope like sable, roan and the elusive sitatunga.
+Activities at Namushasha focus on full or half day game drives into Bwabwata National Park, where herds of elephant and buffalo are found, as well as plains game, the occasional predators and water-loving antelope such as sable, roan and the rarely seen sitatunga.

 Food & drink